 For a racquet with more control and comfort, read our Head Radical Review.

-The Extreme Tour is Great for Serves & Groundstrokes
+The Extreme MP is Great for Serves & Groundstrokes

-The Extreme Tour performs well on both groundstrokes and volleys.
+The Extreme Pro performs well on both groundstrokes and volleys.

 - On groundstrokes, the Extreme is easy to swing, and explosive on contact.
 The Tour version offers good control and spin.